The Mode of Computing: The Computational Quadrants

+\begin{enumerate} \item Top-Right: the human makes conscious interpretations and thinks that the computer does so as well; \item Bottom-Right: the human makes conscious interpretations but thinks that the computer does not do so; \item Top-Left: the human interpreter thinks that the computer experiences the world; \item Bottom-Left: the human interpreter thinks that the computer does not experience the world; \end{enumerate}

+Of course, being conscious and experiencing the world are not mutually exclusive mental behaviors, and humans may have feelings associated to interpreting declarative representations, and experiencing the world may be accompanied to making conscious interpretations.
+Likewise, robots using symbolic representations for thinking and talking in addition to sub-symbolic representations supporting perception and motor behavior, would be thought of as having conscious content and experience the world in the strong AI view; but in the weak AI view, robots would be thought of as lacking consciousness and experience, even if their behavior is un-distinguishable from the behavior of humans and non-human animals in every respect.

-In the same way as Connectionism, E4-Cognition pointed out the limitations of AI to scale up for modeling perception, thought, language and memory.
-And indeed, the observation is fair giving the current state and prospects of current computational models of mental processes.
-Despite the great success of AI in some aspects, such as classification, prediction and diagnosis, which has been achieved in some domains with deep-learning neural networks and machine learning in general, the mental competence of today's most sophisticated programs and robots is very limited --i.e., when it is compared with humans and other animals with a developed enough nervous system.
-In particular, the study of diverse aspects of consciousness can be addressed in such disciplines but AI systems cannot be aware or conscious.
-However, the challenge is not to AI but most fundamentally to the computing paradigm and hence to Cognition based on the Turing Machine.
-Hence, the dilemma is either to abandon the computing paradigm and use computers only as modeling tools, as in any other scientific discipline, or extending the TM to model better the phenomena of Cognition.
-This dilemma is illustrated in Figure \ref{Cognitive-dilema}.
+Artificial Intelligence has today a very visible position in science and technology, and has created great social expectations.
+DL-ANNs, reinforcement learning and machine learning in general, have permitted the creation of very sophisticated classification, prediction and diagnosis techniques that have allowed the development of very sophisticated natural language and vision systems, as well as a large number of scientific applications, with great actual and potential impact.
+This trend will continue most probably for the foreseeable future.
+However, the ``mental competence'' of today's most sophisticated programs and robots is very limited when is compared with humans and non-human animals with a developed enough nervous system, and it is possible that there are limits to the explanatory power of the computational view of the mind.
+The challenge is not to AI but most fundamentally to the whole notion of cognition based on the TM.
+Hence, the dilemma is whether to abandon the computing paradigm and use computers only as modeling tools, or extending the TM to model better the phenomena of the mind.